httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 ## HTTP Header Fields {#headers}

-Applications that use HTTP MAY define new HTTP header fields, following the advice in {{!RFC7231}}, Section 8.3.1.
+Applications that use HTTP MAY define new HTTP header fields.
+See {{!RFC7231}}, Section 8.3.1 for guidelines to consider when minting new header fields.

 Typically, using HTTP header fields is appropriate in a few different situations: